 Investing in an outdoor deck allows you countless benefits.
-The fresh air and sunshine boosts levels of Vitamin D, a vital hormone protects you against a range of diseases.
+The fresh air and sunshine boost levels of Vitamin D, a vital hormone protects you against a range of diseases.
 The outdoors also improves your mood by decreasing anxiety and increasing happiness.

-A deck is your own personal oasis.
+A deck is your oasis.
 It’s a perfect place for relaxation and a space that allows you to escape from your worldly troubles.
 It can be the best place to host parties, entertain guests, or simply enjoy some sun or cool breezes.

-This 12 foot deck is a perfect example.
+This 12-foot deck is a perfect example.
 The unique octagonal shape sets it apart from conventional decks.
 It’s owner-built and cost about $1500 Canadian, excluding tax and maintenance.